Good Deals: Florida Resorts with Complimentary Kids Clubs

 Some resorts offer free programs in conjunction with a special promotion, for either a half day or full day.
 For example, The Breakers hotel in Palm Beach has offered a complimentary kids club called the Coconut Crew Interactive Camp, during the week (Sunday to Wednesday), and kids can be as young as three.
 They tend to offer this special in the summer and include things like free kids meals, free continental breakfast and more.
 Make sure to check for specials at your resort.

 Not Free But Worth It

-Since I travel with my boys constantly, we have thoroughly investigated our share of kids clubs and we have definite favorites.
-The programs listed below are not free, but were my boys’ favorites because of the activities and the staff.
+Since I travel with my boys constantly, we've thoroughly investigated our share of kids clubs and we have definite favorites.
+The programs listed below aren't free, but were my boys’ favorites because of the activities and the staff.

 Hawks Cay Resort in the Florida Keys is the only full-day kids program and, boy oh boy, do they have a list of activities.
 From feeding fish off the dock to treasure hunts and all kinds of crafts, the list is long on fun.
 They also offer a Kids Night Out, which gives parents a night off.
 Did it, loved it!

 D-Dawgs KidsZone at the Hilton Daytona Beach Resort is a winner.
 Seven days a week, from noon till 8 p.m., your kids ages five 12 will beg to come here.
 There is 1,000 square feet of play area that overlooks one of their outdoor pools.
 There’s room for arts and crafts, ping-pong, Wii play, games and more.
 And Every Friday and Saturday night from 5:30 pm - 8:30 pm, it’s Kids Night Out.